geudde/attic-chest/pages/13.reference/01.porden/docs.md

-just at its hole, when it seemed in an instant to slop, as if unable to proceed, and without being touched by the snake, to be palsied with terror."
-The head of the snake was raised over him, the mouth open, and the eyes sted- fastly fixed on him.
+just at its hole, when it seemed in an instant to slop, as if unable to proceed, and without being touched by the snake, to be palsied with terror.The head of the snake was raised over him, the mouth open, and the eyes sted- fastly fixed on him.
 Both remained some time in this position, but as soon as the mouse made a motion to fly, the snake followed it immediately, as if